FrancisVila/MFT_convert/content/en/docs/SecureTransport/Administrator_Guide/operations_menu/extended_server_control/ext_servercontrol-add-AS2.md

 AS2 (Applicability Statement 2) is a specification about how to transport data securely and reliably over the Internet.
 Security is achieved by using digital certificates and encryption.
 The AS2 specification describes how to exchange business data securely and reliably using HTTP as an underlying transport.
 The data is packaged using standard MIME content types so you can use XML, EDI, binary data, and any other data describable in MIME.
 Message security (authentication, confidentiality) is implemented using S/MIME.
 Message reliability is enabled through the use of MDNs.
 Nonrepudiation and Nonrepudiation of Receipt are business and legal concepts that build upon the security and reliability components in AS2.

 If an AS2 license is available, enable the AS2 server.
-In cluster setup, specify the AS2 settings on both <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> Server and <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> Edge.
+In cluster setup, specify the AS2 settings on both {{< SecureTransport/componentshortname  >}} Server and {{< SecureTransport/componentshortname  >}} Edge.

 <span id="Add"></span>